nuthanm/100daysofcodepython/README.md

       1. https://thonny.org/
   - **Online Editior**  to practise python to compile the code.
       1. https://replit.com/
-  -

 # Projects
   1. Take input from the user and print both User Name and native place.

+  2. BMI and BMI 2.0

   *Stay Safe and Be happy and Never stop learning*

 -- Happy Coding